kubeshop/botkube-docs/docs/configuration/source/github-events.md

   - type: "IssuesEvent"
     # The JSONPath expression to filter events
     jsonPath: ".action"
-    # The value to match in the JSONPath result
+    # The regex value to match in the JSONPath result
     value: "opened"
     notificationTemplate:
       previewTpl: |-